 When applying, make sure to have copies of the following documents:

-A list of all household members (including birth dates and Social Security numbers).
+A list of all household members, including Social Security numbers and birth dates

 Applicants can visit energyhelp.ohio.gov to apply online, download a copy of the application or find contact information for a local Energy Assistance Provider.
 Applications are also available at local libraries, county departments of Job and Family Services, Area Agencies on Aging, and at the button linked below.